Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Brave Bear was a Southern Cheyenne who joined the Northern Cheyenne after the defeat of the Dog Soldiers at Summit Springs in 1869.
 He was present when General George Crook attacked Dull Knife's village in 1876, shortly before the Little Bighorn, and lost a son in that engagement.

-Brave Bear is one of several with a credible claim to be the warrior who killed Custer, based on his description of killing an officer on a sorrel horse.
+Brave Bear is one of several warriors sometimes named as the man who killed Custer, based on his description of the killing an officer on a sorrel horse at the very end of the Custer fight.
 In fact, Brave Bear was voted the honorary title of The Man Who Killed Custer at the Rodman Wanamaker -sponsored last Great Council on the Little Bighorn in 1909.

-Based on both the eye-witness accounts of the battle, and the subsequent developments on the battlefield that day, however, it appears that Custer was killed or seriously wounded at the very outset of the Custer Fight, probably by White Cow Bull at the river before Custer's troops were fully engaged in the battle.
+However, based on both the eye-witness accounts of the battle and the subsequent developments on the battlefield that day, it appears that Custer was killed or seriously wounded at the very outset of the Custer Fight, probably by White Cow Bull at the river before Custer's troops were fully engaged in the battle.
 Later, in the confusion of the final moments of the battle, it is impossible to say who may have been riding a sorrel horse.

-Click here for Astonisher.com's Who Killed Custer -- Top Ten List.
+See Astonisher.com's Who Killed Custer -- Top Ten List for more info.

 * * *